MatthewGerber/rlai/src/rlai/meta/README_base.md

 # Introduction
 This is an implementation of concepts and algorithms described in "Reinforcement Learning: An Introduction" (Sutton and Barto, 2018, 2nd edition).
-It is a work in progress that I started as a personal hobby, and its state reflects the extent to which I have progressed through the text.
-I have implemented it with the following objectives in mind.
+It is a work in progress, implemented with the following objectives in mind.

 1. **Complete conceptual and algorithmic coverage**:  Implement all concepts and algorithms described in the text, plus some.
 1. **Minimal dependencies**:  All computation specific to the text is implemented here.
 1. **Complete test coverage**:  All implementations are paired with unit tests.
-1. **Clean object-oriented design**:  The text often provides concise pseudocode that is not difficult to write a one-off program for; however, it is an altogether different matter to architect a reusable and extensible codebase that achieves the goals listed above in an object-oriented fashion.
+1. **General-purpose design**:  The text provides concise pseudocode that is not difficult to implement for the examples covered; however, such implementations do not necessarily lead to reusable and extensible code that is generally applicable beyond such examples.
+The approach taken here should be generally applicable well beyond the text.

-As with all objectives, none of the above are fully realized.
-In particular, (1) is not met since I decided to make this repository public well before finishing.
-But the remaining objectives are fairly well satisfied.
+# Installation
+This code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.

 # Figures
 A list of figures can be found [here](src/rlai/figures).
 Most of these are reproductions of those shown in the text;